Barbecued Chuck Roast Recipe

 - 2. Drain and discard marinade.
 Grill roast, covered, over indirect heat for 20 minutes, turning occasionally.

 - 3. Add applesauce to reserved marinade; brush over roast.
-Continue basting and turning the roast several times for 1 to 1-1/2 hours or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Continue basting and turning the roast several times for 1 to 1-1/2 hours or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Yield: 6-8 servings.

 Light-Bodied Red Wine